Drama Camp FAQ

 Will you have outdoor camps?

 Camps will take place primarily indoors due to access to a limited number of outdoor gathering spaces at our camp locations.
 Students will take periodic breaks outdoors, weather permitting.
-This includes, but is not limited to, snack breaks, physical warm-ups, and end of day reflection exercises.
+This includes, but is not limited to, snack breaks, lunch, physical warm-ups, and end of day reflection exercises.

 What is your cleaning/sanitizing protocol?

 High-touch areas such as doorknobs and light switches will be sanitized after each use.
 Our classrooms, carpool spaces, and bathrooms are deep cleaned and sanitized daily.
 Classroom supplies such as markers, crayons, scissors, etc. will not be shared.
 Each student will have their own supplies to use for the duration of the camp.